QCDIS/NaaVRE-website/Readiness-level-framework.md

 - Version control
   - Store the codebase on a repository with version control (e.g. git).
 - Security
   - Make sure personal tokens for APIs do not end up in version control.
-ToDo Vlic: Guideline for secret management https://github.com/QCDIS/projects_overview/issues/276
+ToDo VLIC: Guideline for secret management [#276](https://github.com/QCDIS/projects_overview/issues/276).
 - Licensing
   - Choose a license for the virtual lab.
 We recommend using the [Apache license 2.0](https://choosealicense.com/licenses/apache-2.0/), assuming this is compatible with the other packages and software you use in the virtual lab.
 If the Apache License 2.0 is incompatible with software or libraries used,